 In the left-hand corner of the Audience Overview screen, you’ll also see a widget with options to explore which operating systems your visitors use and which countries, cities, devices they’re visiting from.
 You can even view basic demographic information.

-Going back to the left-hand menu under Audience insights, click on Interests, and Google Analytics will reveal topics your audience cares about and what percentage of your audience belongs to each segment:
+Going back to the left-hand menu under Audience insights, click on Interests, and Google Analytics will reveal topics your audience cares about via the links they click and what percentage of your audience belongs to each segment: